On the Existence of "Maia variables": Contamination analysis of individual stars

 \subsection{TIC 64774351}

 The SPOC-derived light curve for TIC\,64774351 has only 90.3\% of its flux arising from the star of interest.
 There are two stars with $9 \leq G_{\rm mag} \leq 10$ within 100'' of TIC\,64774351 (BD+52 2951 and BD+52 2952); the former is especially a key potential source of contamination.
 A light curve created from an aperture that does not include these two stars still shows a highly significant peak at 0.203\,d, as shown in the left panel of Figure \ref{fig:select_custom_lcs}.
-However, some of the lower- and higher-frequency peaks (e.g., those around 4 d$^{-1}$ and those between 15 and 20 d$^{-1}$) are not visible in the periodogram generated from the custom light curve.
+Another choice of aperture, centered on the pixels to the right of the star of interest, provides some evidence for the peak at $\sim$\,5\,d$^{-1}$ being associated with this star.
+However, it is unable to resolve the forest of peaks at higher frequencies (e.g., those around 10--20\,d$^{-1}$) neither can the periodogram generated from the custom light curve for the aperture shown in Figure \ref{fig:select_custom_lcs}.
 However, the white noise level is higher in the periodogram created from the custom aperture, which could hide these peaks, which are already relatively low signal-to-noise in the SPOC light curve.
 The nearby star, BD+52\,2951 (indicated in tan in the top left panel of Figure \ref{fig:select_custom_lcs}), has a listed spectral type of F8, suggesting that it is likely not in the classical instability strip and should thus not pulsate.

 An analysis of this star using the {\it TESS}-Localize tool suggests that the lower frequencies (those less than $\sim 5$d$^{-1}$) are highly likely to be associated with BD+52\,2952.
 However, the analysis was unreliable for the higher frequencies (i.e., those greater than $\sim 5$\,d$^{-1}$), so in this case, we are unable to use {\it TESS}-Localize to draw any conclusions.